 Overall length: 39″

 Overall width: 22″

-Mamas & Papas gives 2 year warranty from the date of purchase.
-Here is more information on the warranty.
+Mamas & Papas gives a 2-year warranty from the date of purchase.

 Where to buy it